 - an applicant should consider jobs and other resources (such as child support) before pursuing TANF;

 - if an applicant chooses to apply for assistance, the person is requesting help finding a job; and

 - even if an applicant chooses not to apply for TANF, the person can still apply for Medical Programs and the Supplemental Nutrition Assistance Program (SNAP) to support employment while working toward self-sufficiency.

 Temporary Assistance for Needy Families – State Program (TANF-SP) — Cash assistance for families with a dependent child and at least two adults.
 Adults on the Eligibility Determination Group (EDG) must be legal parents (including a certified stepparent) to the dependent child.
 This includes legal parents and stepparents who are disqualified for one of the reasons listed in A-222, Who Is Not Included, No. 4, Disqualified Members, unless that disqualification is due to not meeting citizenship requirements.

 Ten-Ten-Thirteen Concept — Time periods used to determine the first month of an over-issuance claim.
-The person has 10 days to report the change; the advisor has 10 days to act on the change; and the notice of adverse action expires in 13 days.
+The person has 10 days to report the change; staff have 10 days to act on the change.
+The notice of adverse action expires in 13 days.

-- processes eligibility determinations for multiple programs based on data provided through direct input and interfaces with other systems;
+- process eligibility determinations for multiple programs based on data provided through direct input and interfaces with other systems;

-- assists users in monitoring and managing workload; and
+- assist users in monitoring and managing workload; and

-- creates correspondence and reports based on system- and user-requested criteria.
+- create correspondence and reports based on system-requested and user-requested criteria.

 Texas Workforce Commission (TWC) — The state governmental agency charged with overseeing and providing workforce development services to employers and job seekers of Texas.
 TWC is part of a local and state network dedicated to developing the workforce of Texas.
 The network is comprised of the statewide efforts of TWC along with planning and service provision by 28 local workforce boards on a regional level.